Do Brain Games Actually Work?

-If you play brain games to stave off dementia and Alzheimer’s disease, challenging your mind with the occasional Sudoku puzzle may not be worth your time.
+If you play brain games to try to stave off dementia and Alzheimer’s disease, challenging your mind with the occasional Sudoku puzzle may not be worth your time.
 “Unfortunately, that’s not a promise that we can make at this point (and probably never) given that Alzheimer’s disease results from several factors, only some of which are in our control,” Faeggi says.
-You should stop believing these 15 myths about Alzheimer’s, too.
+(You should stop believing these 15 myths about Alzheimer’s, too.)

 What types of brain game programs work best?

-Think twice before shelling out top dollar for fancy brain training programs.
+Think twice before shelling out a lot of money for fancy brain training programs.
 There is not enough evidence for any of the currently available products to say which would work best, according to King.
 In fact, none of the major products that claim to improve your memory or intelligence have received FDA approval, and “only a very small number of products are currently pursuing FDA approval,” he says.
 Stick to these healthy habits proven to boost your brain health, instead.

 What other ways to keep our brains sharp?